 Your care team – These are the people who are responsible for directing your care and giving you details about your condition.
 They include doctors, nurses, therapists and your team at the WCB.

 Your WCB medical care benefits – While you're recovering, the WCB will cover the cost of medical treatments, equipment, prosthetics and drugs that have been recommended by your doctor or therapists.

 Looking to contact the WCB's extended services unit?
 We're here to help.

 A: No. The WCB is a no-fault system.
 That means if your claim is accepted, you will receive compensation no matter who was responsible for the incident – you, your employer or another worker.

 A: No. The Workers Compensation Act, 2013 (the Act) prevents workers and employers from suing one another.
 However, employers may be subject to penalties if they violate the Act or The Occupational Health and Safety Act, 1993.
 If employers don’t meet their legal obligations under the Act, Occupational Health and Safety (OHS) can:

 A: All personal information held by the WCB is protected against unauthorized use or disclosure by The Freedom of Information and Protection of Privacy Act.
 Learn more about access to information and privacy concerns.

 A: Yes.
 The WCB will deal with any representative that you authorize to act on your behalf.
 You can choose a family member, friend, union representative or someone else you trust.
-If you decide to choose a representative, you need to sign a letter of authorization addressed to your WCB case manager or fill out a form called Authorization Letter of Representation (WREP).
+If you decide to choose a representative, you need to sign a letter of authorization addressed to your WCB customer care facilitator or fill out a form called Authorization Letter of Representation (WREP).